analogy-angle/analogy-angle.github.io/README.md

 	}
 </style>

+> Explore, model, and understand analogical reasoning in cognition, language, and computational models from an interdisciplinary perspective

 <div align="center">
-	<i>Explore, model, and understand analogical reasoning in cognition, language, and computational models from an interdisciplinary perspective</i> <br/>
 	<strong>Co-located with ACL 2025</strong><br/>
 </div>